 The beginning of the military operation

-The first Libyan military airstrike was struck by French aviation at 19:45 Moscow time on March 19, 2011 Thus, the start of the military operation, which was called Odyssey Dawn ("The Beginning of the Odyssey" or "Odyssey.
-Dawn"), was launched.
-As the official representative of the Armed Forces of France said then, about 20 aircraft participated in the operation to deter the troops of the leader of the Jamahiriya.
+The first airstrike on Libyan military equipment was inflicted by French aircraft in 19: 45 Moscow time 19 March 2011.
+This was the start of the military operation, which was called Odyssey Dawn (“The Beginning of Odyssey” or “Odyssey.
+Dawn”).
+As the official representative of the French Armed Forces reported at the time, around 20 aircraft took part in the operation to contain the troops of the leader of the Jamahiriya.
 Their actions were limited to the 150-kilometer zone around Benghazi, where the opposition is based.
-It was planned that March 20, 2011.
-French aircraft carrier Charles de Gaulle ("Charles de Gaulle") will leave for the shores of Libya.
-Soon, the United States joined the hostilities in the Arab country.
+It was planned that 20 March 2011g. the French aircraft carrier Charles de Gaulle ("Charles de Gaulle") will go to the shores of Libya.
+Soon the United States joined the hostilities in the Arab country.
 Washington’s willingness to participate in the operation was confirmed by US President Barack Obama.
-Around 22:00 Moscow time on March 19, the US military fired more than 110 Tomahawk missiles in the direction of Libya.
-British submarines also fired at targets.
-According to representatives of the US military command, on the morning of March 20, 25 coalition warships, including three submarines, were in the Mediterranean Sea.
-At the same time, there were no US military aircraft over the territory of Libya.
+Around 22: 00 Moscow time 19 March, the US military launched more than 110 Tomahawk missiles in the direction of Libya.
+British submarines also bombarded targets.
+According to representatives of the US military command, in the morning of March 20, 25 coalition warships were stationed in the Mediterranean, including three submarines.
+In this case, the US military aircraft over the territory of Libya was not.

 In addition to the United States, France, Britain and Canada, which joined the coalition, Qatar, Belgium, the Netherlands, Denmark and Norway expressed their readiness to join the operation to ensure the safety of the civilian population of Libya.
 Italy has proposed the creation of a center for coordinating hostilities in Libya at the NATO base in Naples.